juriad/advent2023/README.md

 Representation was half of success in this task.
 A simple recursive algorithm worked and no sophisticated graph traversal was needed.

+## Day 23 - TypeScript

+I hope that the last two days wil be easy; I don't have ny convenient language left.
+TypeScript really elevates JavaScript to a usable language.
+There are a few hickups (such as typing object decomposition) and weird enums, but overall good.

+I simply implemented a stack-based walkk-through.
+Instead of returning and picking up crumbs, I instead remembered which sections belong to the valid path.
+The second part ran slowly but it finished while I was taking a break to eat.

 # Lists

 ## Language pool